 At each pavilion, you may find a gathering of locals celebrating a birthday or graduation.
 Most of them won't mind you parking nearby to enjoy the beach.

-The pavilions are built on tall dunes, and you'll have to march down the dune to get to Polihale's tunning white sand beach.
+The pavilions are built on tall dunes, and you'll have to march down the dune to get to Polihale's stunning white sand beach.
 This is one of the longest beaches in all of Hawaii.
 To the north, you'll see the Na Pali's cathedral cliff standing sentinel for Kalalau Valley.
 To the west, you'll gaze upon the towering cliffs of Niihau.
-And beyond Niihau, it's open ocean for thousands of miles.
+And beyond Niihau, it's the open ocean for thousands of miles.

-The water here is crystal clear, so peek into the waves to spot spinner dolphins, turtles and whales.
+The water here is crystal clear, so peek into the waves to spot spinner dolphins, turtles, and whales.
 This is one of the best places in all of Hawaii for whale watching between January and March.
 If you're really lucky, you'll experience a rare instance of interspecies play.
 Spinner dolphins love to spin like footballs high into the air after being launched off of the snout of a cooperating humpback whale.

 The water here tends to be choppy and dangerous, and there are no lifeguards on duty.
 Stay safe by staying out of the water or wading into the shallows.
 And locals are allowed to drive their trucks on the beach, so make sure to throw your towel down in a conspicuous spot.
 You don't want a truck finding you on the other side of a dune.
 You'll also want to wear sturdy footwear at the ironwood trees at the back of the beach feature cactus-like barbs on their branches, and these barbs like to fall off and hide in the sand.

 Kauai is covered in feral chickens.
 In 1992, Hurricane Iniki slammed into the island which unleashed all the caged chickens on the island.
 They’ve proliferated, and you’re now likely to be woken up by a rooster at sunrise.